 In 2008, the National League for Nursing

-Trinitas School of Nursing is accredited by the National League for Nursing Accrediting Commission and accredited and approved by the New Jersey State Board of Nursing.
+Trinitas School of Nursing is accredited by the Accreditation Commission for Nursing Education, Inc. and accredited and approved by the New Jersey State Board of Nursing.

 Member of: National League for Nursing